mwmahlberg/stackoverflow-answers/sf-rsyslog-1180538/README.md

 ================

-This folder contains the code to [my answer][myanswer] to the "question" [rsyslog: how do I explicitly set a PRI value in a template][question]
+This folder contains the code to [my answer][myanswer] to the "question" [rsyslog: how do I explicitly set a PRI value in a template][question].

 Structure
 ---------